Faisalqob/password-generator/README.md

 # Password Generator

-A simple and customizable password generator built with Python.
-This script generates strong, random passwords based on user-defined requirements, making it ideal for personal or professional use.
+A simple Python-based password generator that allows users to create strong passwords based on their preferences.
+The script prompts the user to define the number of digits, lowercase letters, uppercase letters, and symbols they want in their password, then generates a secure and randomized password according to those specifications.

 ## Features

-- Generates secure passwords with a mix of:
-  - Digits
-  - Lowercase letters
-  - Uppercase letters
-  - Special characters (symbols)
-- Ensures randomness by shuffling all password components.
-- User-friendly prompts to define password composition.
+- Customizable password composition (digits, lowercase letters, uppercase letters, and symbols).
-- Validates user input for a smooth experience.
+- Validates user input to ensure only numeric values are entered.

-## How It Works

-The script asks the user to specify:
-1. The number of digits in the password.
-2. The number of lowercase letters.
-3. The number of uppercase letters.
-4. The number of symbols.

-The program then generates random characters for each category, combines them, and shuffles the result to produce a secure password.
+- Ensures the generated password starts with an uppercase letter if uppercase letters are requested.
+- Randomizes the order of the password components to maximize security.

 ## Requirements

 - Python 3.x
+-
 ## Installation

-1. Clone the repository:
+1. Clone this repository to your local machine using the following command:

    ```bash
    git clone https://github.com/Faisalqob/password-generator.git